Inverness: Transport

-As of October 2021, 2 sections of the upgraded route have been opened.
-In August 2021 the procurement process for the Tomatin to Moy section was started.
+In August 2021, the procurement process for the Tomatin to Moy section was started.
 Once this section is completed, there will be 20 miles (32 km) of continuous dual carriageway south of Inverness.

-Upgrading of the A96 Inverness to Aberdeen

-In December 2011, The Scottish Government announced its intention to dual the A96 between Inverness and Aberdeen.
-The project will include upgrading the remaining 86 miles (138 km) of single carriageway along the route to dual carriageway at a cost of £3 billion.

-The first section to be dualled will be the section between Inverness and Auldearn.
-This will include a bypass of Nairn and the construction of a number of grade separated interchanges along the route.

-Public Transport

-Bus
+Buses and coaches

 Inverness bus station is situated at Farraline Park and can be accessed from Academy Street and Margaret Street.
-The bus station is managed by The Highland Council and is a short walk away from the Inverness railway station and the main shopping area.

-Permission was granted to demolish the existing bus station in 2000.
-It was then replaced with a new terminal building in the early 2000s.

-The bus station's main operators include Stagecoach in Inverness and Stagecoach in Lochaber.
-Buses operate from the bus station around the town of Inverness and to Inverness Airport and to places as far afield as Fort William, Ullapool, Thurso, and Aberdeen.

-Megabus and Scottish Citylink operate a regular coach service to the Scotland's capital Edinburgh with connections to Glasgow at Perth.
+It is managed by The Highland Council and is a short walk away from the railway station and the main shopping area.
+Permission was granted to demolish the existing bus station in 2000 and was then replaced in the early 2000s.
+Its main operators include Stagecoach in Inverness and Stagecoach in Lochaber.
+Buses operate around the town, to the airport and to places as far afield as Fort William, Ullapool, Thurso and Aberdeen.
+Megabus and Scottish Citylink operate a regular coach service to Edinburgh, with connections to Glasgow at Perth.

-National Express Coaches operate an overnight service from Inverness to London (Victoria) via Edinburgh taking 15 hours 5 minutes.
+National Express Coaches operates an overnight service to London Victoria via Edinburgh, taking around 15 hours.

-Stagecoach Highlands is the division of the Stagecoach Group which covers most of the former Rapson Group operations after the take-over by Stagecoach.

-It covers the following depots of the Stagecoach Group.